 Usernames, passwords, bank account numbers, private messages: keyloggers capture all your keystrokes.
 Keep reading to learn what keyloggers are, how they work, and how to prevent them from spying on and capturing your personal data.
-Then, get a world-class antivirus solution to protect yourself against keyloggers and other malicious software.
+Then, get a world-class security app to protect yourself against keyloggers and other malicious software.

 This article contains:

 Keylogger software is more common than keylogger hardware, because you don’t need physical access to a targeted device.
 Keylogger software works like other malicious software: it infiltrates your device through malicious links or attachments, or even exploits or Trojans.
 A keylogger runs silently in the background of your computer until you discover and remove it.

 Keylogger software is usually malicious, but some companies and parents use it to keep tabs on employees and kids.
 Depending on their application, time-tracking software and parental monitoring apps can easily verge into spying territory.
 When keyloggers are used to spy on loved ones, they’re referred to as stalkerware.

 Record all your keystrokes, including your passwords and credit card numbers.

 Record both sides of conversations in messaging apps and emails.

 Take remote control over your device.